Why study Chinese?

 Nearly 20 percent of the world’s population speaks Chinese, and its cultural traditions stretch thousands of years.
 Chinese studies students will have a chance to learn from professors whose interests range from Tang Dynasty poetry to Qing Dynasty trade routes, Taiwanese pop music and contemporary Chinese cinema.
 Furthermore, China’s impact on the global economy continues to grow significantly, making Chinese a great complement to an international business major.

-In fall 2014 USC opened our new major, the Bachelor of Arts with a major in Chinese Studies.
+In fall 2014 USC opened our new major, the Bachelor of Arts in Languages, Literatures & Cultures with a concentration in Chinese Studies.
 Between this new major and the Minor in Chinese Studies, we offer a growing range of courses on Chinese culture and four years of instruction in Mandarin Chinese.

 Minor in Chinese